scarych/aom/README.md

-# API Over Models
+# AOM: API Over Models

-AOM - is library of useful functions and classes, that improve complex development using Koa2, MongoDB (and Mongoose) and other
+`aom` - is a metaframework of typescript decorators, which allows to make fast and useful layer-consisted safe api services.